 To make things easier to find, ARK information hosted at the old website wiki (arksintheopen.org) will soon finish moving over to the new arks.org site.
 That applies as well to ARK information hosted at N2T.net, which will otherwise carry on undisturbed in its role as a global ARK resolver.

 As an exception, the working group collaborative materials will still be hosted on the wiki.
 Meanwhile the ARKs forum email lists are unchanged and we are very happy to continue to have support from the California Digital Library, LYRASIS, and many others.
+Special thanks to Tracy Seneca, Peter Collopy, and Julien Raemy for their help in this transition.

 The ARK Alliance welcomes participation, which can take many forms.
 Please visit the community page to learn about ways to become involved.